- Download our Moving to Rio de Janeiro Guide (PDF)

 Job market in Rio de Janeiro

-Teaching English is also a popular occupation for foreigners in Rio.
-Since Rio is one of the leading banking and finance centres in Brazil, expats also have opportunities in the finance industry.
+Teaching English is also a popular occupation for foreigners in Rio, although positions are highly sought-after and competitive.
+Since Rio has a significant financial services sector, expats also have opportunities in the finance industry.

 Finding a job in Rio de Janeiro

 Expats moving to Brazil in search of work may find this a slow and frustrating endeavour.
 Competition for jobs in Rio de Janeiro is tight, and preference is mostly given to locals.
 Networking is an integral part of the job search in Brazil.
-It’s often about who a person knows rather than what they know.
+It’s often about whom you know rather than what you know.
 Expats seeking employment will do well to make the right connections.

 Work culture in Rio de Janeiro

-Despite its beaches, beautiful scenery and easy-going lifestyle, expats moving to Rio should not be fooled into thinking they will be working in a relaxed environment.
-Despite the slower pace of business in Brazil, Brazilians work hard and expats will be expected to do the same.
-Although English is increasingly being spoken in business circles, it’s essential for foreigners wanting to work in Brazil to have knowledge of Portuguese.
+Despite its beaches, beautiful scenery and famously relaxed atmosphere, expats moving to Rio should not be fooled into thinking they will be working in a relaxed environment.

 Further reading